maqp/tfc/README.md

 [![Build Status](https://travis-ci.org/maqp/tfc.svg?branch=master)](https://travis-ci.org/maqp/tfc) [![Coverage Status](https://coveralls.io/repos/github/maqp/tfc/badge.svg?branch=master)](https://coveralls.io/github/maqp/tfc?branch=master)

+**The development of TFC is currently on hold.
+As the available code is not supported by an OS that can receive latest security updates, installation of TFC on new systems is not recommended.
+No vulnerability has been found from the current version, thus existing users do not need to take any action.**

 Tinfoil Chat (TFC) is a high assurance encrypted messaging system that operates on top of existing IM clients.
 The
 [free and open source software](https://www.gnu.org/philosophy/free-sw.html)